 The study can be summed up with the determination that a task with higher difficulty prevents against distraction.
 While we always recommend a comfortable and distraction-free study zone, don’t be discouraged in your studies with a noisy house full of pandemic-related distractions.
 You may benefit from having to concentrate deeper to understand and recall information.

-Working memory capacity can be improved with practice, so go get that study time in and reach your highest potential!
+Working memory capacity can be improved with practice, so get that study time in and reach your highest potential!